 (D) Christian Belief Myths

-There are 2.4 billion Christians on the planet, belonging to hundreds of wildly divergent denominations.
+Okay, so there are 2.4 billion Christians on the planet, belonging to hundreds of wildly divergent denominations.
 It is virtually impossible to make sweeping statements about what Christians do and do not believe.

 - All Christians do not believe in a literal Heaven and a literal Hell.